The finite-state character of physical dynamics: Distinguishability in space

-If we model the motion of a free particle by treating its rest energy $E_r$ as its minimum possible energy $E_0$, then from \eqn{et} kinetic energy $E-E_r$ is the maximum average rate of distinct state change.
-More realistically, though, $E_r$ is the average energy of a rest frame dynamics, and so $E-E_r$ is the difference of maximum rates in two different frames---which is not a rate in either.
-We see, dividing \eqn{edt} by $\Delta t$, that it is actually the slightly larger quantity $E-E_r/\gamma=vp$ that bounds the average rate of motional state change, even at low velocities.
+counts the extra distinct states possible in the frame where there is overall motion (Figure~\ref{fig.particle}).
+Thus $p$ is the extra per unit distance, agreeing with \eqn{px} for $N\gg 1$.

-We recognize the energy $E_\star=vp$ as the average value of a hamiltonian that shifts a given state at constant velocity $\vec{v}$ in the direction of its average momentum:
+Dividing \eqn{edt} by $\Delta t$, we see that $E-E_r/\gamma=vp$ bounds the average rate of motional state change, even at low velocities.
+This is slightly surprising, since conventionally the smaller quantity $E-E_r$ is taken as the energy of motion.
+Indeed, if we model the motion of a free particle by treating its rest energy $E_r$ as its minimum possible energy $E_0$, then \eqn{et} gives $E-E_r$ as the maximum average rate of motional state change, for $N\gg 1$.
+In general, though, $E_r$ is the average energy of a rest frame dynamics, so $E-E_r$ is the difference of maximum rates in two different frames---which is not a rate in either.